 Short-Term Effects of Heroin Use

 Once inside the body, heroin gets converted into morphine, which quickly binds to opioid receptors.
 This causes the surge of euphoria, or “rush,” that makes heroin attractive as a recreational drug.
 A warm flushing of the skin, a heavy feeling in the extremities, and a dry mouth often accompany the rush.
 Sometimes severe itching, nausea, and vomiting occur.
-The intensity of this rush can depend on the dose, this size of the consumer, and the speed at which heroin enters the brain to bind to receptors.
+This rush’s intensity can depend on the dose, this size of the consumer, and the speed at which heroin enters the brain to bind to receptors.

 After the initial rush, heroin causes drowsiness and clouded mental function for several hours.
 During this time, the consumer’s heart function and breathing slow.
 In some cases, slowed breathing can lead to coma, permanent brain damage, or even death from overdose.